 My youngest little blessing can’t read, so I read the verse to her and we talk for a few minutes about it.
 She will then color the picture or draw her own picture and “write” things.

 I can be very selfish with my Quiet Time.
 I had to learn to relax.
-Cultivating this (instead of quenching the Spirit) required humility.
+Cultivating these teachable God moments (instead of quenching the Spirit) required humility.

 - I must let go of some preferences to reach my desires.